berry-cs/big-data-cse/tutorials/welcome01.md

 In the program we've written, we used the `fetchFloat` method to extract the `temp_f` element of data as a `float`, and assigned it to a variable of the corresponding type.
 In general, the *Sinbad* library does not do very much for you to determine what _type_ of data is available, only the available labels of data.
 You have to request a particular type of data using an appropriate `fetch...` method.
 You can _always_ however, fetch any data element as a `String`, using the `fetchString` method.

 Let's try using `fetchString` to extract the location of the weather observation.
-Add the following statement to your program after the `fetchInt` statement and update the print statement:
+Add the following statement to your program after the `fetchFloat` statement and update the print statement:

     String loc = ds.fetchString("location");
     System.out.println("The temperature at " + loc + " is " + temp + "F");